yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab step-by-step - Containers and DevOps.md

 ## Abstract and learning objectives

-Build a PoC to deliver a multi-tenant web app hosting solution leveraging Azure Container Service (AKS), Docker containers, and Linux nodes.???
+Build a PoC to deliver a multi-tenant web app hosting solution leveraging Azure Kubernetes Service, Docker containers, and Linux nodes.

 Attendees will be better able to deploy Docker-based applications and scale them with Azure Container Service and Kubernetes orchestration.
 In addition,

 - Create and run a Docker Application

--   Deploy to the Azure Container Service (AKS)
+- Deploy to the Azure Kubernetes Service

 - Implement load balancing and service discovery

 - Scale the application and test availability

+- Use Kubernetes ingress for path based routing and TLS termination.

 ## Overview

 Fabrikam Medical Conferences (FabMedical) provides conference website services tailored to the medical community.
 They are refactoring their application code, based on node.js, so that it can run as a Docker application, and want to implement a POC that will help them get familiar with the development process, lifecycle of deployment, and critical aspects of the hosting environment.
-They will be deploying their applications to Azure Container Service (AKS) and want to learn how to deploy containers in a dynamically load-balanced manner, discover containers, and scale them on demand.
+They will be deploying their applications to Azure Kubernetes Service and want to learn how to deploy containers in a dynamically load-balanced manner, discover containers, and scale them on demand.

 In this hands-on lab, you will assist with completing this POC with a subset of the application code base.
 You will create a build agent based on Linux, and an Azure Container Service cluster for running deployed applications.
 You will be helping them to complete the Docker setup for their application, test locally, push to an image repository, deploy to the cluster, and test load-balancing and scale.